‘Roswell, New Mexico’ 3×02 review: The universe is calling in ‘Give Me One Reason’

 Michael was way out of pocket when he said that thing to Isobel about Noah.
 And calling Jones worse than Noah wasn’t his call to make.
 What happened with Noah is a very personal thing for Isobel.
 Michael doesn’t have the right to say whether one is worse than the other.

 Sheriff Valenti has been voted out.
 According to Anatsa, the new sheriff, presumably a white guy, is part of the problem when it comes to racial profiling.
-However, I think this is a missed opportunity to showcase that even other people of color can racially profile a person.
-We know Sheriff Valenti has some questionable views—her attitude toward Liz’s family, who are immigrants, was not one of her good qualities.
+However, I think this is a missed opportunity to showcase that police as an institution is a problem—it doesn’t matter who’s in charge.
+We also know Sheriff Valenti has some questionable views herself—her attitude toward Liz’s family, who are immigrants, was not one of her good qualities.

 Advertisement